The Greatest Presidents

 What Washington, Eisenhower and Grant have in common.

 Yes.
-Washington, Eisenhower and Grant all have three things in common.
+Washington, Eisenhower and Grant all have two things in common.
 They were the commanding Generals in the three indisputably "good" wars the United States ever fought: the War for Independence, the Civil War, and World War II.

 Then, they presided over two peacetime economic boom terms.